 To improve our Rhythm, we are going to practice all the scales again.

 I can not stress enough the fact that scales are the fundamentals of any music course.
 And now that you know how to play all the different scales on the Piano.
 It’s time we learn to play them rhythmically.

 The metronome is a device that plays certain beats at a fixed interval of time.
 You can vary this interval depending on the speed at which you wish to play the scales.

 A metronome is a physical device, but now a digital Metronome is available in most modern keyboards.
 If your Piano or Keyboard doesn’t come with a Metronome you can download an iOS or Android app to accomplish the task.

 Set the Metronome to 120 Beats per minute and start practicing your scale.
 You should play 1 note per beat and consistently without stopping.

 Devote a time of 2-3 minutes to each scale.

-At the start of 4th week, start varying the rhythm from 100 to 180 Beats per minute.
+At the start of the 4th week, start varying the rhythm from 100 to 180 Beats per minute.
 This will help you play fast paces songs in the future.

 Practicing rhythm using a metronome with consistency will improve your stamina and finger strength.

-At the end of 4th week, you will notice that you have complete command over all the scales, and you can play them in a rhythm without a metronome.
+At the end of the 4th week, you will notice that you have complete command over all the scales, and you can play them in a rhythm without a metronome.
 Also, if you try you will be able to create melodies of many popular songs yourself without even the need for sheet music.